devpc96/Forward-Emails-to-Telegram-Channel/README.md

 # Forward-Emails-to-Telegram-Channel
-This Telegram Bot helps us to forward Emails from specific Mail id to Telegram channel where this bot can send Messages
+This Telegram Bot helps us to forward Emails from specific Mail id to Telegram channel where this bot can send Messages ( We have to provide Admin rights to this bot in the channel )